 Category 7 – Never Ending Story

 The longest snake in the world.
 Known as the most important holiday in China, since it heralds spring, the Chinese New Year is a joyful event for the population.
 According to local legend, Buddha convened all animals in the kingdom in order to restore peace in the world.
 However, only 12 of all the animals showed up to the meeting.
 These 12 animals were praised by Buddha and the Chinese people, who made them part of the Chinese zodiac cycle.
 In this cycle, each animal represents a year, with the cycle repeating every 12 years.
 The order of the 12 Chinese signs was based on the order in which the animals arrived at the meeting.
 The first animal in the cycle is the rat, followed by the ox.
 The tiger comes next, then in order the rabbit, the dragon, the snake, the horse, the sheep, the monkey, the rooster, the dog, and finally the pig.
 Chinese New Year animal for 2013 was the Snake, for 2014 the Horse.
-Last year’s animal sign is the Horse; last year was the year of the Snake.
+Last year’s animal sign was the Sheep, and this year’s animal sign is the Monkey.

 Category 8 – Enlightened Mind

 Life-size human lamp – the power of imagination.
 During the early 1920s, a small group of people, mostly writers and artists, started the famous ‘Surrealist movement’ in Paris.
 The main idea behind this unusual art movement was to find new ways to manifest one’s imagination into real objects.
 Several art pieces were influenced by this creative effort.
 The life-size human lamp by Bizzotto is one such unique artwork that features a particular element of surprise.
 The human-like dramatic shape of this lamp is clearly a remarkable deviation from the traditional designs that you usually see.
 While some people may consider it as a trivial form of art, some firmly believe that it is a symbol of an enlightened mind.